Immerse yourself in history during 76th annual Tours of Historic Plantations & Homes

 After the tours conclude, the public is invited to join the Prince George Winyah congregation for Sunday worship in the Anglican tradition.
 The church offers three Sunday services at 8 a.m., 9 a.m., and 11 a.m.
 For more information about each service, visit the church website.

-For more information about the Tours of Historic Plantations and Homes, and to order tickets, click here.
+For more information about the Tours of Historic Plantations and Homes, click here.

 By Clayton Stairs / tourism manager for the Georgetown County Chamber of Commerce and South Carolina’s Hammock Coast®